akka/akka/akka-docs-dev/rst/scala/http/routing-dsl/directives/header-directives/headerValueByName.rst

 Description
 -----------
+Extracts the value of the HTTP request header with the given name.

 The name can be given as a ``String`` or as a ``Symbol``.
 If no header with a matching name is found the request is rejected with a ``MissingHeaderRejection``.

 If the header is expected to be missing in some cases or to customize handling when the header is missing use the :ref:`-optionalHeaderValueByName-` directive instead.

 Example